Odds are against a May 2019 flooding repeat. But rivers always bear watching this time of year

 “In this part of the state we’re pretty much always on alert at this time of year,” said James Paul, service coordination hydrologist with the National Weather Service Arkansas Red River Basin Forecast Office in Tulsa.

-Since heavy rains in early March swelled some reservoirs to occupy 30 to 50 percent of their flood pool retention, the U.S. Army Corps of Engineers has been working to return reservoirs to normal levels.
-The Grand River system lakes had another dousing early this week and are about 10 percent into their flood pools now.
-Oologah, Eufaula, and Tenkiller each are 5 to 7 percent filled, just a few feet above normal.
+Since heavy rains in early March swelled some reservoirs to occupy 30% to 50% of their flood pool retention, the U.S. Army Corps of Engineers has been working to return reservoirs to normal levels.
+The Grand River system lakes had another dousing early this week and are about 10% into their flood pools now.
+Oologah, Eufaula, and Tenkiller each are 5% to 7% filled, just a few feet above normal.

 “Most are pretty well down now and they’ve done a pretty good job at that,” Paul said.
 “The (Arkansas River) channel has been running pretty full but it’s going down.”